sroertgen/curricula-blog/content/blog/2020-11-25-swib20-workshop/index.md

 From 23-27 November the [12th Semantic Web in Libraries Conference](https://swib.org/swib20/) took place online.
 The programme with links to recordings and slides forum can be viewed at [https://swib.org/swib20/programme.html](https://swib.org/swib20/programme.html).

 Wednesday was workshop day where Adrian and Steffen offered a SkoHub workshop.
-They tried out a flipped classroom approach and created severel video tutorials and wrote down walkthroughs for the participants to prepare themselves.
+They tried out a flipped classroom approach and created several video tutorials and wrote down walkthroughs for the participants to prepare themselves.
 This did not work out as intended, lesson learned: Always be prepared that a bigger number of participants is not prepared.

 Here are some links to the materials: